zoe-pith/pith-site/sections/about.md

 ![pith_pattern_thin.png]({{site.baseurl}}/images/pith_pattern_thin.png)

 I live in New York City, where I run the Pith Supper Club out of my apartment.
-I’m also a columnist and recipe contributor for Food & Wine Magazine.
-And when I travel, I’m most curious to explore amazing markets and home cooking traditions.
+I’m also a columnist at Food & Wine Magazine, and a voracious traveler most curious about home cooking traditions.

 Excellent hospitality does not have to be transactional and hierarchical.
 There is true joy in becoming a confident and creative host, in your own home, for your own community.

+### Subscribe

 Sign up below to receive sporadic notifications about supper club availability, as well as essential tips for cultivating a welcoming home and an improvisational confidence in the kitchen.